 Please join us for a seminar on June 6, with professor Willem Schinkel (Erasmus University Rotterdam) “The debt of migration”.more

-Karolina Sobczak-Szelc is an Assistant Professor in the Centre of Migration Research, University of Warsaw.
-In 2012 at the Faculty of Geography and Regional Studies, University of Warsaw she defended her PhD thesis entitled Migration of people of Southern Morocco versus changes of natural environment.
-Earlier, in 2009 she completed MA studies in spatial economy and in 2006 graduated with honours master degree in physical geography, both at the University of Warsaw.
-She combines earth science, social geography, spatial development and sociology to study the influence of the environment on human migration from North African countries, particularly influenced by the changes of the environment.
-Her knowledge of this subject is supported by numerous studies conducted in the countries of North Africa, particularly in Morocco, Tunisia and Egypt.
-She also participated in a project implemented in the framework of Polish Aid entitled “Training in respect of sustainable development and environment protection in the Mhamid oasis, Morocco”.
-She is also interested in the subject of integration of migrants from Arab countries as a challenge for the EU and its member states.
-She is principal investigator in HORIZON 2020 RESPOND project that investigates the governance of recent mass migration and its implications for the EU, its member states and third countries.
+Karolina Sobczak-Szelc – is an Assistant Professor at and the Centre of Migration Research, University of Warsaw and the Centre for Advanced Studies of Population and Religion (CASPAR), Cracow University of Economics.
+In 2012 at the Faculty of Geography and Regional Studies, University of Warsaw she defended her PhD thesis entitled ‘Migration of people of Southern Morocco versus changes of natural environment’.
+Earlier, in 2009 she completed MA studies in spatial economy, and in 2006 she graduated with a master’s degree in physical geography with honours, both at the University of Warsaw.
+She combines earth science, social geography, spatial development, and sociology to study forced migrations both in countries of origin and destination.
+Her knowledge of this subject is supported by numerous studies conducted in Poland and countries of MENA, particularly in Egypt, Morocco and Tunisia.
+Currently, she is Principal Investigator in the project ARICA — A multi-directional analysis of refugee/IDP camp areas based on HR/VHR satellite data (2020-2023) financed under Norway Grants and a key staff member in the project FUME – Future Migration Scenarios for Europe (2020–2022), financed by the EU Horizon 2020 Programme.
+She was also Principal Investigator in the H2020 RESPOND Multilevel Governance of Mass Migration in EU and beyond.